What Is A Story Goal? The Secret To A Strong Plot

 1. If you want to write about a woman who wants to ‘find herself’, make her travel somewhere.

-2. If your lawyer wants justice, give him a client whose life needs to be saved.
+2. If your lawyer wants justice, give them a client whose life needs to be saved.

-3. If your lonely male character wants love, give him a situation to deal with where he can find the love of his life.
+3. If your lonely character wants love, give them a situation to deal with where they can find the love of their life.

-How do you know if your story goal is good enough to support your story?
-Find out in our next post: 5 Criteria For Creating Successful Story Goals
+I’ve explained what a story goal should be in this post.
+A strong story goal helps give your novel focus and direction.
+When your protagonist has a clear goal, it becomes easier to build conflict, raise the stakes, and keep readers turning the page.
+But, how do you know if your story goal is good enough to support your story?
+Find out in our next post: 5 Essential Criteria For Creating Successful Story Goals

 © Amanda Patterson